-In a microwave-safe bowl or measuring cup, melt peanut chips in 30 second increments, stirring in-between, until melted.
+- In a microwave-safe bowl or measuring cup, melt peanut butter chips at 50% power in 30-second increments, stirring in-between, until melted.

-Pour into holes in brownies.
+- Pour into holes in brownies.
 Don't worry if some gets on the top of the brownies, all is good!
+Let cool.

-In a medium bowl, beat peanut butter with pudding mix, milk and powdered sugar until smooth.
+- In a medium bowl, beat peanut butter with pudding mix and milk until smooth.